dovito-dev/dovito-edu/replit.md

 - bcrypt for password hashing
 - express-session for session management
 - connect-pg-simple for PostgreSQL session store (installed but using MemoryStore)
+- passport and passport-google-oauth20 for Google OAuth integration

 **Form Management:**
 - React Hook Form with @hookform/resolvers